Summary

 Notable Quotes

-"Keeping large content repositories organized is an ongoing challenge."
+"Keeping large content repositories organized is an ongoing challenge that often gets deprioritized."

-"AI can help organize content very effectively, both faster and at larger scales than humans can."
+"Large language models can help organize content faster and at much larger scale than people can."

 More Videos